DataFromBelow/docker-shenanigans/README.md

 ### Delopgave 3
 I know on a conceptual level on what to, how it works and where it should be done, but i cannot get it to work in any way that matters.

+Have docker make me the webserver and the db and then connect them, then add a volume for persistence.
+I cannot figure out the commands.

 # Help
 You are beyond help.